Tens of thousands of people in the UAE have now been awarded a golden visa in recognition of their exceptional status.

 The 10-year residency permits are given to people who have made an outstanding contribution to the country, have highly-prized skills or work in key industries that are crucial to economic growth.

-Most recently, dozens of high school students who achieved high grades were granted golden visas for themselves, their parents and siblings.
+Recipients include dozens of high school pupils who achieved high grades and were granted golden visas for themselves, their parents and siblings.

 The visa process is different from applying for a normal residency permit.
 The National found out how.